Brompton & Braeswood

 Please note: This recording is in a binaural stereo format, which simulates surround sound.
 For the best experience, please listen using headphones.

-Brompton & Braeswood is an acousmatic piece inspired by my personal experience living through Hurricane Harvey.
-The title derives from the intersection where my wife and I were living at the time, along Brays Bayou in Houston.
-Central to my piece is a library of field recordings I captured at that intersection and along the bayou in the days immediately prior to Harvey making landfall.
 In composing Brompton & Braeswood, I sought to present a series of vignettes of contrasting mood and representation.
 The piece’s opening presents the imagery and emotion of a violent storm.
 The storm is initially heard directly, then — after a door slams shut — from the perspective of someone taking shelter.
-The piece’s second vignette depicts the gentle but unrelenting, oppressive rainfall that accompanied the hurricane, and there is a marked shift in the music which draws the listener inward toward a place of introspection.
+The remainder of the piece depicts the gentle but unrelenting, oppressive rainfall that accompanied the hurricane, and there is a marked shift in the music which draws the listener inward toward a place of introspection.
 At the time Harvey struck Houston, I had just arrived home from the hospital to recover from a major surgery, following a long period of illness.
 Brompton & Braeswood draws on my contemporaneous thoughts and feelings: those of intense worry and gloom, but also of optimism that my health would improve.

 Brompton & Braeswood was commissioned by New Music on the Bayou.

-Brompton & Braeswood is an acousmatic piece inspired by my personal experience living through Hurricane Harvey.
-The title derives from the intersection where my wife and I were living at the time, along Brays Bayou in Houston.
-Central to my piece is a library of field recordings I captured at that intersection and along the bayou in the days immediately prior to Harvey making landfall.
 In composing Brompton & Braeswood, I sought to present a series of vignettes of contrasting mood and representation.
 The piece’s opening presents the imagery and emotion of a violent storm.
 The storm is initially heard directly, then — after a door slams shut — from the perspective of someone taking shelter.
-The piece’s second vignette depicts the gentle but unrelenting, oppressive rainfall that accompanied the hurricane, and there is a marked shift in the music which draws the listener inward toward a place of introspection.
+The remainder of the piece depicts the gentle but unrelenting, oppressive rainfall that accompanied the hurricane, and there is a marked shift in the music which draws the listener inward toward a place of introspection.
 At the time Harvey struck Houston, I had just arrived home from the hospital to recover from a major surgery, following a long period of illness.
 Brompton & Braeswood draws on my contemporaneous thoughts and feelings: those of intense worry and gloom, but also of optimism that my health would improve.

 Brompton & Braeswood was commissioned by New Music on the Bayou.